 We offer a full range of contraceptive methods and can help you choose the best method for you

-Please ring to schedule a telephone consultation and a member of staff will return your call.
-Please do not come in to our clinics unless we have advised you to after a telephone consultation.
+Please do not to come in to our clinics unless we have advised you to after a telephone consultation

-Please do not attend any of our clinics if you or someone you live with are suffering from fever, a new continuous cough, or difficulty in breathing.
-Follow the link below for advice:
+Please do not attend any of our clinics if you or someone you live with are suffering from fever, a new continuous cough, or loss of taste or smell

 Long acting reversible contraception (LARC)